detlefm/DataGridViewFilterStrip/README.md

 # DataGridViewFilterStrip
-Attachment to a DataGridView to provide a ContextMenuStrip sorting and filtering a list of business objects.
+Attachment to a DataGridView to provide a ContextMenuStrip for sorting and filtering a list of business objects.